HAMREZJ/HAMREZJ/README.md

 - 👀 I’m interested in AI and open source
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
+- 💫 I'm dreaming about running General AI on a quantum computer
 - 📫 How to reach me hamid.rj.77@proton.me

 <!---